Our Approach

 Title III Consortium

-CES manages a regional consortium of 24 school districts, partnering to access Title III funding, to meet the educational needs of English Language Learners.
+CES manages a regional consortium of over 20 school districts, partnering to access Title III funding, to meet the educational needs of English Language Learners.

 Position: Leadership and Instruction Continuous Improvement Specialist